 It's the only committee meeting taking place outside of City Hall, despite the fact that there are more than a dozen additional Latino arts and cultural organizations noted in the 2017 report.

-More meetings at City Hall are scheduled for 1 p.m. on Tuesday, August 20, and Monday, September 23.
-Both were posted last week on the city’s arts and culture page and Menchaca’s office says they’ll share them on social media as well, in response to community member concerns expressed during the July 24 meeting.
+Another meeting at City Hall is scheduled for 1 p.m. on Monday, September 23.
+That meeting, and and another subcommittee meeting that has since been cancelled, were posted last week on the city’s arts and culture page and Menchaca’s office says they’ll share them on social media as well, in response to community member concerns expressed during the July 24 meeting.

 Kennedy remains skeptical, and insists that more needs to be done.